Front facing camera on the Samsung Galaxy S23 Plus

 Two telephoto lenses mean you’re covered for two different distances without losing quality.
 You can zoom in 3x or 10x without digital zoom, which only crops photos and doesn’t look great.
 Samsung has also equipped the S23 Ultra with “Super Clear Glass” lenses to help reduce glare and lens flare.

-As mentioned above, this is a beast of a phone all around.
+Apart from the fantastic camera setup, this is also a beast of a phone all around.
 It has a gorgeous 6.8-inch display with a 120Hz refresh rate, Snapdragon 8 Gen 2 processor, up to 12GB of RAM and 1TB of storage, and a 5,000mAh battery.
-The kicker is these high-end features will cost you around $1,200 or more, but given the price of a full-blown DSLR or mirrorless camera today, $1,200 for a full set of cameras attached to a capable handset is a respectable price to pay.
+These high-end features will cost you around $1,200 or more, but given the price of a DSLR or mirrorless camera today, $1,200 for a full set of cameras attached to a capable handset is a respectable price to pay.

 Samsung Galaxy S23 Ultra